Table of Contents

 You can always check out this Closet Storage article if you want ideas that don’t involve bed storage.

-There’s a mid beam (Skorva) that you’ll need with nearly ALL of these beds.
+There’s a mid beam (Skorva) that you’ll need with nearly ALL of these bed for additional supports.
 Nordli doesn’t come with one, but make sure on the rest that you get if you see something like this in the packaging description:

 The price for this combination includes SKORVA midbeam, but it is a separate product which you pick from its own shelf at the store.
-If you buy the bed via the website, SKORVA midbeam is included in the delivery.
+A great hack is to buy it via their website because the SKORVA midbeam is included in the delivery.

 There’s nothing worse than getting home from Ikea and realizing you forgot to grab a part that’s part of the assembly.
 The store does a decent job of letting you know that there are multiple boxes, but take this as an additional reminder!